 Alpine Lakes Loop Trail

 Our first hike was the Alpine Lakes Loop, which takes you past two alpine lakes.
 The trailhead is at the Wheeler Peak Campground/Parking Lot.
-We actually decided to hike the loop “backwards” from the recommendation.
+We actually decided to hike the loop “backward” from the recommendation.
 We did this because we didn’t want to miss a directional marker and end up half-way to Wheeler Peak before we realized it.

 Alas, the trail was well-marked and that was not something we really needed to worry about, but we liked the way we did the hike none-the-less.